rchrd-0/search-and-find/README.md

 * React hooks and lifecycle methods; fundamentals (components, states, props, create-react-app)
 * Working with a BaaS (Firebase)

+# Features
+* 5 levels, score/time submission and listing of top 10 scores on the leaderboard
+* Firebase's Cloud Firestore used for backend functions:
+  * Level leaderboard data fetched and parsed
+  * Correct character x/y positions are fetched for the level on game start, stored as an object for that game instance for guess/click validation

 # Tools
 * [Firebase](https://firebase.google.com/)
 * [Styled Components](https://styled-components.com/)